-- b.
+- a.
+Four Preliminary Rounds will be held. - b.
 Each team will argue in each Preliminary Round. - c.
 Each team will argue on- and off-memorial at least once in the Preliminary Rounds. - d.
 During the first three Preliminary Rounds, teams will be powerprotected based on memorial score (higher memorial scores compete against lower memorial scores). - e.
 During the last Preliminary Round, teams will be power-matched based on their record in the first three Preliminary Rounds (highest-ranked team competes against second highest-ranked team, etc.).
 The Competition Committee may alter the power-matched rankings so that teams will not compete against any team more than once during the Preliminary Round. - f.
 The schedules for the first three Preliminary Rounds will be available at the orientation meeting on Thursday, April 16.
-Since the fourth preliminary round is power-matched (see section G(1)(d) above), the schedule for the fourth round will be announced after the completion of the third preliminary round. - g.
-Each team will be scored on a combination of its average memorial score and average oral score (1/3 memorial and 2/3 oral). - h.
-Each team's score will be compared to its opponent's score in that round, and the differential determined. - i.
+Since the fourth preliminary round is power-matched (see section G(1)(e) above), the schedule for the fourth round will be announced after the completion of the third preliminary round. - g.
+Each team will be scored on a combination of its average memorial score and average oral score (one-third memorial and two-thirds oral). - h.
+Each team's score will be compared to its opponent's score in that round, and the differential determined.

+- i.
 The teams with the best won-lost records will advance to the Quarterfinal Rounds. - j.
 In the event of a tie in won-loss records, the team winning the highest percentage of judges' ballots during the four Preliminary Rounds will advance. - k.
-If a tie occurs on ballots, the team with the highest positive point differential over its opponents during the four Preliminary Rounds will advance. - I. The Competition Committee will not change pairings simply because teams from the same school are scheduled to argue against one another. - m.
-The ranking of the teams (or bracket) stays the same after the conclusion of the Preliminary Rounds.
+If a tie occurs on the percentage of ballots won, the team with the highest positive point differential over its opponents during the four Preliminary Rounds will advance. - I. The Competition Committee will not change pairings simply because teams from the same school are scheduled to argue against one another. - m.
+The ranking of the teams, or bracket, stays the same after the conclusion of the Preliminary Rounds. - n.
+A note regarding the North America Regional Rounds:

-n.
-A note regarding the North America Regional Rounds: Depending upon the number of schools participating in the North America Regional Rounds, there may be only three Preliminary Rounds at these regionals.
+Depending upon the number of schools participating in the North America Regional Rounds, there may be only three Preliminary Rounds at these regionals.